Navoiy Region: Administrative divisions

-The Navoiy Region consists of 8 districts (listed below) and three district-level cities: Navoiy, Zarafshon and Gʻozgʻon.
+The Navoiy Region consists of 8 districts (listed below) and 3 district-level cities: Navoiy, Zarafshon and Gʻozgʻon.

-There are 7 cities (Navoiy, Zarafshon, Gʻozgʻon, Qiziltepa, Nurota, Uchquduq, Yangirabod) and 46 urban-type settlements in the Navoiy Region.
+There are 7 cities (Navoiy, Zarafshon, Gʻozgʻon, Qiziltepa, Nurota, Uchquduq, Yangirabod) and 46 urban-type settlements in Navoiy Region.

 Economy

 Navoiy Region is located in the central part of Uzbekistan, being one of the largest industrial centres of the country.
 The region possesses rich minerals and raw materials resources – Muruntau gold-bearing field, silica sand fields (of more than 1.5 billion tons), deposits of granite (1.9 billion cubic meters), marble (420 million cubic meters), phosphorites (1.5 billion tons) and many others.

 Navoiy Mining and Metallurgy Combinat – the biggest enterprise of the region, is included in top ten largest world producers of uranium and gold (9999 standard).
 Gold bars produced by the Combinat are awarded with the status of “optimal gold delivery” by London Precious Metals Market and Tokyo Commodities Exchange.
 Along with mining, the region’s economy is based on production of building materials, chemical, textile and food industries.

 40 foreign investment enterprises operate in Navoiy Region.
-Most of them are established with participation of investors from USA, China, Russia and the United Kingdom – Uzbek-British Joint Venture “Amantaytau-Goldfields” is successfully working in the region.
+Most of them are established with participation of investors from China, Russia, the United States, and the United Kingdom.
+The Uzbek–British Joint Venture "Amantaytau-Goldfields" does work in the region.

 In 2019 the entire region was made a "free economic zone" by presidential decree.

+Main sights

+The Mausoleum of Sheikh Khoja Khisrav is a pilgrimage site located in the Karmana District of Navoiy Region.
+Khoja Khisrav was a saint who lived during the 14th century, alongside Mawlana Orif Deggaroni and Khwaja Bakhouddin.
+Information about the life, activities, and miracles of Khoja Khisrav can be found in the book "Bahouddin Balogardon" by Abul Musin Muhammad Boqir Ibn Muhammad Ali.